Conversational Agents in Behavioral Sleep Medicine: Designing Self-Report and Analytics Tools: Introduction

 \section{Introduction}

 About one-third of people struggle to fall asleep or stay asleep \cite{resmed2025Global}.
 Sleep disorders such as insomnia, sleep apnea, and narcolepsy are prevalent globally; for instance, 16.2\% of people are estimated to have insomnia \cite{benjafield2025estimation}.
 Inadequate sleep is linked to chronic conditions such as cardiovascular disease, diabetes, and obesity, as well as impaired mental health, reduced productivity, and higher accident risk \cite{altevogt2006sleep, shah2025effects, lim2023need}.
+These consequences highlight sleep health as both a clinical and public health priority. \am{This has led to a growing emphasis on Behavioral Sleep Medicine (BSM), which addresses sleep disorders through evidence-based behavioral interventions \cite{ong2018concept}.
+Among behavioral interventions, Cognitive Behavioral Therapy for Insomnia (CBT-I) has shown long-term effectiveness, either alone or alongside other treatments \cite{rossman2019cognitive, van2019cognitive, anwar2025effect}, and is considered the first-line treatment for chronic insomnia by major clinical guidelines \cite{edinger2021behavioral, qaseem2016management}.
+CBT-I is a multicomponent intervention that combines behavioral strategies (sleep restriction, stimulus control) with cognitive techniques to address maladaptive sleep patterns \cite{morin2009cognitive, perlis2005cognitive}.
+To diagnose and understand sleep patterns, specialists employ various tools including actigraphy (objective monitoring of sleep-wake patterns) and sleep diaries (subjective self-reports) \cite{ancoli2003role, buysse2006recommendations, kushida2001comparison}. }

-These consequences highlight sleep health as both a clinical and public health priority.
-Behavioral therapy has shown long-term effectiveness, either alone or alongside other treatments for sleep disorders \cite{rossman2019cognitive, van2019cognitive, anwar2025effect}, and is considered the first line of defense for insomnia \cite{qaseem2016management}.
-The sleep diary---a self-report tool for tracking sleep patterns over time---is a cornerstone of behavioral sleep therapy \cite{carney2012consensus, sateia2014international, buysse2006recommendations}.
-It enables behavioral sleep specialists---referred to hereafter as sleep specialists or simply specialists\footnote{Behavioral sleep specialists are clinicians with PhD or PsyD training in psychology or behavioral sciences, rather than medical doctors (MDs).}---to monitor relevant sleep metrics and use them to create interventions and treatment plans.
-The Consensus Sleep Diary (CSD), developed to standardize prospective sleep self-reporting, is now widely adopted in both clinical practice and research \cite{carney2012consensus}.
+\am{Indeed, the sleep diary is an integral and widely used component of CBT-I \cite{carney2012consensus, sateia2014international, buysse2006recommendations}---used to establish baseline sleep patterns, guide behavioral interventions, and monitor adherence over time \cite{morin2009cognitive,perlis2005cognitive,edinger2021behavioral,bootzin1972behavioral}.
+A recent systematic review of 241 CBT-I trials found that sleep diaries were included in 192 of 210 treatment arms, representing 91 percent \cite{furukawa2024components}.
+Sleep diaries enable behavioral sleep specialists---referred to hereafter as sleep specialists or simply specialists\footnote{Behavioral sleep specialists are clinicians with PhD or PsyD training in psychology or behavioral sciences, rather than medical doctors (MDs).}---to monitor relevant sleep metrics alongside objective tools such as actigraphy and use them to create interventions and treatment plans.
+The Consensus Sleep Diary (CSD), developed to standardize prospective sleep self-reporting, is now widely adopted in both clinical practice and research \cite{carney2012consensus}.}